confact/lucky_search/README.md

 ## Contributors

 - [Håkan Nylén](https://github.com/confact) - creator and maintainer
-- [Caspian Baska](https://github.com/Caspiano) - creator and maintainer of Neuroplastic which this is paste on
+- [Caspian Baska](https://github.com/Caspiano) - creator and maintainer of Neuroplastic, which this library is based on